 - an area where at least 50 percent of the property bordering the street is occupied by businesses, and

-- a driver can access them from the road.3
+- you can access them from the road.3

-Note that if a driver makes a U-turn, he/she must make the turn as close as possible to the left-hand edge of the lane moving in the driver’s direction.4
+Note that if you make a U-turn, you must make the turn as close as possible to the left-hand edge of the lane moving in your direction.4

-Note also that this law does not prohibit a driver from:
+Note also that this law does not prohibit you from:

 - turning left across traffic, and then